About Me

 Springfield, Missouri (US)

-Drury University Swimming & Diving program recruited me to join their nationally recognized program, so I packed all my belongings in two suitcases and moved across the globe.
+Drury University Swimming & Diving program recruited me to join their nationally recognized program, so I packed all my belongings in two suitcases and moved across the Atlantic.
 There, I majored in psychology and sociology and continued doing research on job insecurity that I had started while I was in Verona, which will later become one of my main areas of research.
 On the wet side of things, I was an NCAA champion in 2018 while maintaining a 4.0 GPA.

 Leeds (UK)

 After graduating college I had no idea what I wanted to do with my life.
-I had been rejected by several doctoral programs and failed to secure a job so I moved again.
+I had been rejected by several doctoral programs and failed to secure a job, so I moved again.
 I ended up in Leeds, pursuing a Master of Research degree at Leeds Beckett University.
 This post-bacc experience was helpful in solidifying my interest in research and expanding my horizons to workplace safety.
 My position was with the Psychology Applied to Safety and Health (PASH) Unit at Leeds Beckett.

 Portland, Oregon (US)

-I was extended an offer to join the experimental PhD program at Washington State University Vancouver midway through my tenure at Leeds.
+I was extended an offer to join the experimental PhD program at Washington State University midway through my tenure at Leeds.
 I decided to continue my studies at LBU remotely while starting off my doctoral program at WSU with Dr. Tahira Probst, my doctoral mentor.
 I then joined the Coalition for Healthy and Equitable Workplaces (CHEW) lab and moved to Portland.
 Shortly after the world plunged into a once-in-a-generation health and economic crisis.
 As such, most of my graduate school experience has been hybrid (hello, Zoom University!)
 My research at WSU focused mostly on economic stress, workplace safety, and applied statistics until I hit the job market and landed a job on the other side of the country!

 New York, New York (US)